Cortisol, depression, and weight loss

 Dear "Chubby in Chinatown,"

 You've taken the first step by going to see a health care provider.
-Learning about your health status — checking cholesterol and blood pressure — is important and a good place to start.
+Learning about your health status — checking cholesterol and blood pressure — is a good place to start.
 Many people with depression deal with body weight fluctuations.
 Without knowing the specifics of your diet, exercise habits, and medical history, it is difficult to determine exactly what effect cortisol levels will have on your weight.

 As far as the relationship between depression and cortisol goes, here's what is known.
 Cortisol is a hormone secreted by the body that regulates metabolism and blood pressure.
 It also plays a major role in the stress response, and has become known as "the stress hormone."
 During stress, our body enters a state of "fight or flight."
 This happens when some sort of sensory stimulus (e.g., thunder, traffic, a fight with your friend, etc.) triggers the brain.
 The brain perceives a threat, and activates the nervous and endocrine systems to prepare the body to quickly defend or flee.
 One physiological aspect of the fight or flight response is the release of cortisol.
 During physical and/or psychological stress, cortisol works to break down fatty acids to use for energy.
 Once the brain perceives the threat is gone, it sends signals to return the body to a state of calmness.
 With ongoing stress, however, the body is in a chronic state of stress, and the adrenal glands are constantly secreting cortisol.
 Too much cortisol is harmful.
 For example, excessive cortisol breaks down white blood cells, hindering the immune system.
 A surplus also increases the amount of free fatty acids in the arteries, which, over time, can lead to clogged arteries.
 In addition, the amount of cortisol secreted during stress varies from person to person.